-The MOST analysis, while simple, is incredibly effective.
+The MOST analysis The MOST analysis, while simple, is incredibly effective.
 It takes a slightly different approach than other techniques in that it allows a company to refocus its efforts.
 It is also unique in the sense that it has a “top-down” mentality; in other words, it is structured in such a way that every level of the organisation, from the head executives to the employees, have something to do.

 Mission - Mission is, in short, the business or organisation’s mission statement.
 It is the ultimate goal of the company.
 When defining a mission, it is crucial that is be as specific as possible, as that makes setting individual goals and achieving success much easier in the future.

 Objective - As just mentioned, the objective is the individual goals that are set in place in order for the company to achieve success.
 There’s another acronym for setting objectives: objectives should be Specific, Measurable, Achievable, Realistic and Timely (SMART).